 - Get lost in books!
 Either fiction or non-fiction, anything to get inspired and explores other places through words.
 So many great books for kids to read and explore.

 3. Medical & Travel Insurance

 For Canadian residents, we have up to 6 months that we can be out of the country and not lose our provincial medicare coverage.
 But, while you are away you are not covered for out of country medical expenses (or very limited coverage).
 For us, we ALWAYS get out of country medical insurance for our family, it’s not worth the risk versus the cost for us.

-For travel less than 6 months, we have out of country medical coverage with our jobs, so this hasn’t been an extra expense for us.
+For travel less than 6 months, we use to have out of country medical coverage with our jobs, so this hadn’t been an extra expense for us.
 Every time you enter back into Canada your clock starts again, so for shorter trips, this is generally not too expensive.
-I have in the past used CAA or some family members have used Group Medical.

 With all insurance, read the fine print and be very open about any previous medical issues.
 It is something I hope I don’t have to use, but it will be there if need be.

 Travel Hack: Check what coverage you have with your credit card, some have medical and travel insurance included if your flights are booked with the credit card.

 A major concern when travelling is keeping your family healthy.
 The last thing you want is for a family member to get extremely ill while away from home.
 One health precaution you can do is have immunizations for your family.
 We have a full post about immunizations for family travel and 6 lessons learned during the process of preparing for our 1-year of travel.
 But, these are the following immunizations we all have: